Convert HTML to PDF with wkhtmltopdf

 What is wkhtmltopdf?

-wkhtmltopdf is a command-line tool that converts HTML to PDF using the Qt WebKit rendering engine.
-Somewhat like a browser, it can render HTML, CSS and Javascript.
-It comes with a very simple API, runs headless, and is relatively easy to integrate into your existing stack.
+wkhtmltopdf is a command-line tool that converts HTML to PDF using the QT WebKit rendering engine.
+Similarly to a browser, it can render HTML, CSS and Javascript.
+It comes with a very easy to use API, runs headless, and is relatively easy to integrate into your existing stack.
 The license (GPL v3.0) is also very permissive.

-Be warned though: wkhtmltopdf relies on QT webkit which isn't actively maintaned anymore.
-This means that small rendering issues might pop up considering how fast web technologies evolve.
-Sites built with modern JavaScript frameworks or SPAs in particular might not render as expected (React, Vue...).
+Be warned though: wkhtmltopdf relies on QT webkit which isn’t actively maintaned anymore.
+This means that rendering issues might pop up considering how fast web technologies evolve.
+Sites built with modern JavaScript frameworks or SPAs (React, Vue…) in particular might not render as expected.
 However, for most HTML documents and simpler websites, it works really well.

 Installing wkhtmltopdf